RMLio/pinta/README.md

 ### Browser

 ## License
-The pinta library is written by [Pieter Heyvaert](https://pieterheyvaert.com/research/).
+The Pinta library is written by [Pieter Heyvaert](https://pieterheyvaert.com/research/).

 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under **TODO**.